-The development, as per section 5.0 of this report, is to be constructed over 4 no. phases (A-D).
+The development, as discussed in Section 6.0 of this report, is to be constructed in 4 no. phases (A-D).

 HCO1.3 To secure the provision of social infrastructure and community and recreational facilities in tandem with residential development, in accordance with the implementation strategy in Section 13 of the LAP.